hex108/leetcode/NOTES.md

 * Split the problem to smaller problem
   Split it to smaller problem.
 But how to split is also a problem.

-  e.g. "Palindrome Palindrome II".
+  e.g. Palindrome Palindrome II.

 ## How to make programe faster?
 ### Record
 Record values that need computed many times.
 It could change the complexity of the algorithm.
+If not using record, it will exceed time limit.

-e.g. Palindrome Palindrome II; Distinct Subsequences.
+e.g. Palindrome Palindrome II; Distinct Subsequences; Edit Distance.

 # Specific problems